The Liberals (Switzerland): Social policy

 The FDP works toward a society offering genuine opportunities with flexible choices in education, work and family support.
 It is also aiming at more and better jobs, a sustainable social welfare system which will result in strong national cohesion that counteracts see the divergence of society.
 This includes stabilizing premium costs in the healthcare sector and combating the abuse of social welfare systems, but also intergenerational equity.
 The motto of the party in matters of social security is: "Solidarity where it is necessary" and "self-reliance where it is possible".
 As a profitable investment for the future of society, the FDP wants to promote the highest quality education at all levels, since it considers human capital the most important resource of Switzerland.
 It considers innovation as a crucial asset for prosperity and wants to improve the position of Switzerland as one of the leaders of innovation.

-The party is, in principle, in favour of ending marijuana prohibition to encourage safe and legal free enterprise as opposed to a costly war on drugs, emphasizing personal and family responsibility over life choices, as opposed to making such choices a state power.
-However, many in the party may not be in favour of a full legalization, such as in the U.S. state of Colorado, but just decriminalisation such as the approach in Portugal.
+The party is, in principle, in favour of ending marijuana prohibition to encourage safe and legal free enterprise as opposed to a costly war on drugs; instead, it emphasizes personal and family responsibility over life choices, as opposed to making such choices a state power.
+However, many in the party may not be in favour of full legalization, such as in the U.S. state of Colorado, but just decriminalisation such as the approach in Portugal.

+The FDP supported making same-sex marriage legal in Switzerland.
+They are also in favour of instituting civil unions as an alternative option to marriage for all couples (whether same-sex or opposite-sex).